arananet/Unamiga_Reloaded/README.md

 ### SD cards distribution:

+### Atari800 core:
+You can use the MINIMIG core SD, just create a new folder on the root called ATARI and put all the roms.

 ### MINIMIG:
 Requires custom SD card filesystem for the Minimig core.
 The SD card included as a gift already has the minimig required filesystem.